36 Leverage Trading Tips to Protect Your Capital

 Focus on one market

-If it’s your first time getting into the leveraged trading scene I highly recommend that you focus on one market at a time.
+For most retail traders, I recommend focusing on one market at a time.
 Investing with increased buying power can be a little bit like a rollercoaster and you never know how fast or bumpy the ride might get.

-The reason why most beginner investors fail is that they think they can handle several markets at once.
+The reason why most retail traders blow up is that they spread themselves across several markets at once and lose focus.

 This is almost impossible, especially if you are a day trader.
 Unless you have years of experience I can’t stress enough the importance of sticking to that one market you have selected.